svagionitis/CV/Stavros.Vagionitis.CV.md

 -   Member of the embedded team consisting of the manager and seven software engineers in the R&D Department.
 -   Mentoring the new hires of the team.
 -   Helping in creating and maintaining a C library to be used for communication of the firepanel with the platform agnostic cloud infrastructure via a firepanel gateway.
 Modified to run on both Linux and Windows.
--   Helping in maintaining the code base of the Rev. 1 firepanel gateway (ARM architecture) which is in production.
 -   Use of a Compulab IoT gateway (ARM architecture) as the main development environment.
 This became the Rev. 2 firepanel gateway.
 Helping port the code base of the Rev. 1 firepanel gateway to Rev. 2.
 -   Helping in maintaining the AngularJS frontend of the Rev. 2 firepanel gateway.
--   Tier 2 helpdesk support of Rev. 1 firepanel gateway.
-Helping Tier 1 helpdesk support for solving more complex issues and providing any workarounds if available.
 -   Helping in extending the functionality of the home automation openHAB framework to HVAC systems in buildings using BACnet protocol.
 Developed an extension for the REST API in order to modify Network settings, Time and specific settings for the HVAC systems.
 -   Performance improvements, repair defects and addressing technical debt in the above mentioned code bases.
 Participating in peer code reviews.
--   Installing, maintaining and modifying the source code of Libelium IoT gateways which were located indoors and outdoors.
-Setup an InfluxDB to present the data from the sensors.
 -   Helping in using Yocto Project to create custom Linux-based systems for the Rev. 1 gateway, Rev. 2 gateway and the extended openHAB framework.

 __Digisoft.tv (Digital TV Industry), Embedded Software Engineer__